Liberty Island and the Statue of Liberty

 Indians fishing on the East Coast, 1590

-During this time, much of the west side, Upper New York Bay, contained large tidal flats which hosted vast oyster beds, a major source of food for the Indian population.
-There were several islands that were not completely submerged at high tide.
-Three of them, later to be known as Liberty, Ellis Island, and Black Tom were given the name Oyster Islands by the settlers to the New Netherland.
-The oyster beds would remain a major source of food for nearly three centuries.
+During this time, much of the west side, Upper New York Bay, contained large tidal flats that hosted vast oyster beds, a significant food source for the Indian population.
+Several islands were not completely submerged at high tide.
+Three of them, later known as Liberty, Ellis Island, and Black Tom, were given the name Oyster Islands by the settlers to the New Netherlands.
+The oyster beds would remain a significant food source for nearly three centuries.
 However, land-filling, overfishing, disease, and pollution essentially wiped out the local oyster.
-Land-filling also totally engulfed one island and brought the shorelines much closer to the others.
+Landfilling also totally engulfed one island and brought the shorelines much closer to the others.
 Today, with dramatic improvements in water quality, efforts are being made in the area to launch oyster bed restoration projects.

-In the 16th century, several countries in Western Europe began to search for a passage to the Indian subcontinent – what is now South India.
-Europeans wanted access in order to expand their global trading network.
+In the 16th century, several Western European countries began searching for a passage to the Indian subcontinent – what is now South India.
+Europeans wanted access to expand their global trading network.
 Unfortunately, this search would forever change life for the Native American tribes who occupied the Oyster Islands.
 In 1606, the Dutch called on Henry Hudson to find a passage to the Indian subcontinent through the northeast region of the American continent.
 Although Hudson did not find his way to the Pacific Ocean, he arrived in New York harbor in 1609 and set up a Dutch colony along what is today the Hudson River.

 Native Americans watch as Sir Henry Hudson arrives in New York